chakki-works/chariot/docs/tutorial/make_preprocessor_pipeline.md

 ### Define a Pipeline

-You can use `Preprocessor` to combine each preprocessors.
+You can use `Preprocessor` to combine each preprocessor.

 ```py
 import chariot.transformer as ct